This page is also available in Polish.

 - Gorean slavery is not on a sliding scale.
 In the BDSM community it is common to have a wide range of relationship dynamics that use the terms “Dom and sub” or “Master and slave” (or many other variations like Daddy/girl, Owner/pet, etc.), and there is a wide range of interpretations of the meaning of each of those and the degree of control involved in the relationship.
 It is so fluid that in practice the terms are often utterly meaningless as a form of communication.
 Gorean slavery is considerably more uniform (although not entirely by any means), and is an inherently total relationship.
 If a part of the slave’s life is unregulated by her master (as is frequently the case), it is only because he has not chosen to regulate it, not because he would not have the right to do so should he desire it.

 - A Gorean slave’s service is communal.
 A common refrain in the BDSM community is “I am a slave but not your slave, so piss off.”
 That is not a Gorean approach.
-Within the Gorean community, a slave is a slave at all times and in all situations to all people, whether her owner is present or not.
+Within the Gorean community, slave is a social status, not just a relationship status.
+A slave is a slave at all times and in all situations to all people, whether her owner is present or not.
 That does not mean she owes total and absolute obedience to anyone who pounds his chest and declares himself Gorean, but within a Gorean context she is expected to be pleasing, of service, and deferential to all non-slave people present.
-That includes addressing all non-slave people as “Master” or “Mistress”, as appropriate, rather than “Sir”, “Mister”, or other such honorifics.
+That includes addressing all non-slave people as “Master” or “Mistress,” as appropriate, rather than “Sir,” “Mister,” or other such honorifics.
 It also means that any Free person present may, within reason, correct a slave’s behavior (or misbehavior), although not with the same impunity as her master.

 The Gorean word for a female slave in the books is “kajira” (plural, kajirae).
 Per the books it is simply a translation and carries no other significance.
 In common usage it is sometimes given extra weight as “special kind of slave” (ie, Gorean), or as if it were a superior rank of slave, but both are perversions of the language.
-At best, kajira can be understood as one of:
+The most accurate understanding of its common usage would be one of (in decreasing order of accuracy):

 - A slave of a Gorean